I. The establishment of multiple financial resource channels

 II.
 Debt ratio management

-In recent years, our fiscal situation of the Central Government has been improved gradually.
-The ratio of outstanding debt with a maturity of 1 year or more incurred by the Central Government to the average of nominal GDP for the previous 3 years has decreased from a peak of 36.3% in 2012 to 29.7% in 2019, showing a 7-year successive decline.
-Nevertheless, due to the numbers of special budgets in progress, this ratio is projected to grow to 31.2% and 32.3%, respectively, in 2020 and 2021, which is still under control.
-We will continue to manage debt in a way compliant with The Budget Act, The Public Debt Act and The Fiscal Discipline Act so as to maintain fiscal stability.
+In recent years, the fiscal situation of the Central Government has been improved gradually.
+The ratio of outstanding debt with a maturity of one year or more incurred by the Central Government to the average of nominal GDP for the previous 3 years has decreased from a peak of 36.3% in 2012 to 29.6% in 2019, showing a 7-year successive decline.
+However, due to the sudden COVID-19 pandemic outbreak in 2020 and 2021, the special budget is response to this pandemic has been expanded multiple times.
+The debt to GDP ratio slightly increased to 30% in 2020 and is projected to grow to 33.5% in 2021, which is still under control and lower than the debt ratios of most other countries.
+Moreover, without the pandemic, the ratio would have continued to decline, showing the effectiveness of our government debt management.
+We will continue to manage debt in accordance with The Budget Act, The Public Debt Act, and The Fiscal Discipline Act so as to maintain fiscal stability.

 1. Debt management is reasonable in our country